senyasor-cell/WinProxGUI/README.md

 → Verify that pm3.bat exists in the chosen Proxmark root folder.
 The launch uses that folder as the working directory.

 After closing external console, commands don't send
-→ The GUI now automatically restarts the connection on the next command submission.
+→ The GUI automatically restarts the connection on the next command submission.
 If it still fails, check that the COM port is not locked by another process.

+"Connect" button does nothing
+→ Make sure you have selected a valid Proxmark folder with client/proxmark3.exe.
+The button will only work when the folder is set.

 🏗 Project Structure
 text